Semrush helps you:

 Underneath the link itself, you can see a series of tags.

-These tags tell you whether or not the link is new/old, dofollow/follow, how many other external links are on the page, and more.
+These tags tell you whether or not the link is new/old, follow/nofollow, how many other external links are on the page, and more.

 That wasn’t what really threw me off.
 That’s all pretty straightforward stuff.

-What I didn’t understand at first was their “Link Density charts”.
+What I didn’t understand at first was their “Link Density” chart feature.

-Basically: they’re a way to visualize WHERE a link is on a webpage.
+Basically: they’re a way to visualize WHERE the links are on a webpage.

 For example, you can see that this page has a lot of links at the top and bottom of the page.